nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ZooKeep home folder.

+**Q**: Can I record the feeding times of a specific animal in any order I prefer?
+**A**: The feeding time will be arranged in chronological order regardless of the order entered for easier reference.

+**Q**: Can I search for animals based on a certain alphabet or half specified keywords?
+**A**: The find feature will only list animals with the exact specified keyword provided.

 ## Command summary

 Action | Format, Examples